kyd480/iOS/README.md

 ## Notes

-Creating the delegate to make edits to my viewController form my settingsViewController
+Creating the delegate to make edits to my viewController from my settingsViewController was pretty hard, but I found this nice useful youtube video on it. https://www.youtube.com/watch?v=VEvOYG-xB54

 ## License